Serebro: 2024: 11, new single and new line-up revealed

 On 19 July 2024, it was announced via Serebro's official Instagram account that a compilation album titled 11, which would include almost all of the group's past singles and four previously unreleased tracks, would be released that same day at midnight time.

 On 18 November 2024, Serebro announced the upcoming release of a new single titled "Song #2", which would be released on 29 November 2024.
 An accompanying music video for the song was also released, revealing the new line-up of the group comprising Aigul "Aya" Valiulina, Diana "Di" Rak and Daria "Keiko" Kuznetsova.
 Serebro performed "Song #2" at the 2024 Golden Gramophone Awards on 12 December 2024, thus marking the new line-up's debut performance.

 On 13 December 2024, the group announced the upcoming release of an EP, which would include remix versions of the group's past singles and different versions of their current single, Song #2.
 Fadeev had also made reference to this on his Instagram account prior to this, dating back to 5 December 2024.

 On the 19 December 2024, the band showcased previews of the EP titled LUML, set to be released the following day.
 LUML is an Abbreviation of "Let Us Make Love", a lyric taken from the single track.
 On the 20 Dec 2024, LUML was released.

 On 24 January 2025, Serebro released their single "Надоело (105)" (Nadoelo).
 The track was written by Kuznetsova and Fadeev.
 Fadeev took to his Instagram and posted a video talking about the song.
 He stated that the song had been written almost 15 years beforehand, dating back as far as 2010.
 Which would be four years after the band had formed.
 Fadeev claimed that himself and Serebro had constantly wanted to release it, but postponed it.
 He stated that for some reason, they always had reasons as to why the track was left on hold.
 However, upon revival of the band and after learning that Kuznetsova could write songs, he allowed her to work on the lyrics.
 Which he claimed were “wonderful”.
-Fadeev had took note that a lot of the fans claimed the song sounded too much like the old Serebro, in particular - the track ‘"В космосе" (In Space).
+Fadeev took note that a lot of the fans claimed the song sounded too much like the old Serebro, in particular - the track ‘"В космосе" (In Space).
 He claimed that the intention was to sound like the old Serebro, so that fans could recognise the revival of the band.
 He also stated that the band was “Experimental”, as Serebro had always been.